markrey/StormIt/README.md

 StormIt
 =======
+**StormIt** is a Clojure DSL for Apache Storm which allows programming Apache Storm topologies using StreamIt like constructs.
 [StreamIt](http://groups.csail.mit.edu/cag/streamit/) is a programming language and compiler infrastructre for developing large streaming applications.
-Apache Storm is a distributed realtime computation system. **StormIt** is a Clojure DSL for Apache Storm which allows programming Apache Storm topologies in StreamIt like constructs.
+[Apache Storm](http://storm.incubator.apache.org) is a distributed realtime computation system.